nathaneltitane/dextop/README.md

 ### Usage:

-To access your newly created container:
+To access your newly generated container:

 `container-session -u <username> | -a <application> | <option>'` to start your session, run a specific application or setup session options on load.